Are We Flattening The Curve? States Keep Watch On Coronavirus 'Doubling Times'

 "For constant exponential growth, you would expect cases to double consistently over a three- or four-day period," says Nick Jewell, a biostatistician at the University of California, Berkeley.
 "The whole point of social distancing is to make that doubling time longer and longer."

-Though other communities around the country are tracking slower doubling rates than New York, these are still a cause for concern.
+Though other communities across the country are tracking slower doubling rates than New York, these are still a cause for concern.

-"If we can slow doubling time to ten days, we might have enough hospital beds to handle the surge and get fully through the surge," said Chris Farnitano, health officer for Contra Costa County in the San Francisco Bay Area on March 31st.
-"Currently we're at about eight days on our doubling time for our hospital cases."
+"If we can slow doubling time to 10 days, we might have enough hospital beds to handle the surge and get fully through the surge," said Chris Farnitano, health officer for Contra Costa County in the San Francisco Bay Area on March 31.
+"Currently, we're at about eight days on our doubling time for our hospital cases."

 Experts say no matter what a community's doubling time is, the key is seeing it get longer.